-The decision to continue or discontinue Truvada belongs jointly to the subject and their investigators.
-In cases where subjects discontinue Truvada, they will be followed according to the parent PrEP demonstration project or PrEP clinical study protocol.
+The decision to continue or discontinue Truvada belongs jointly to the subject and their investigators in the parent study.
+In cases where subjects discontinue Truvada, they will be followed according to the parent PrEP observational or clinical study protocol.

 7. ADVERSE EVENTS AND SPECIAL SITUATION MANAGEMENT